Last Updated On:

 6. They Help You Optimize For Semantic Search

 When you’re planning to optimize your content for semantic searches, long-tail keywords can come in handy.
 About 55% of millennials use voice searches on a daily basis.
+It’s important to keep voice search in mind for your SEO strategy.
 We also communicate with bots on a regular basis.
 In all of these searches, people use long-tail keywords instead of short ones.

 For instance, a voice search for nearby restaurants is usually something like, “What are the best restaurants nearby?”

 This is completely revolutionizing searches, especially with the launch of smart speakers such as Amazon Echo.
 The smart speaker market was expected to reach 30 million people by 2017.
 This number is only increasing quickly.

 These voice assistants are being used to search for numerous things – from music to news.
 People even use them to control their smart home devices.

 You need to try to predict the intent of users behind the questions that they ask.
 This can help you generate answers for them through your business and services.
 Long-tail keywords come in handy in training voice assistants to give your information to users.
 As the use of voice search increases, so will the importance of these keywords.